Best Male Enhancement Pills

 Equal parts of horny goat weed, maca, cordyceps, and ginseng provide the lion’s share of potential benefits in Max Performer.
 But those 1,000mg doses translate into different degrees of potential for each ingredient.
 A 1,000mg dose of cordyceps reflects successes seen in some animal studies.
 Conversely, 1,000mg of ginseng is less than you’ll often see in clinical research.

 Unlike much of its competition, Max Performer includes a decent vitamin B complex containing B2, B3, B5, B6, and B12 in quantities ranging from 200-714% of your daily value.
 A particularly large study from China with more than 4,000 participants established a strong positive correlation between homocysteine and ED (homocysteine is an amino acid abundant in animal protein that’s associated with inflammation and heart disease).
-Other studies show that B vitamins can inhibit homocysteine, which should, in turn, reduce the intensity and incidence of ED.
+Other studies show that B vitamins can inhibit homocysteine, which may, in turn, reduce the intensity and incidence of ED.
 All that said, if a B vitamin deficiency is contributing to your sexual performance issues, you could likely find a high-quality B complex for a lot less than Max Performer costs.

 Here’s a full look at Max Performer's ingredients:

-• Horny Goat Weed: 1,000mg
+• Horny goat weed: 1,000mg

 • Maca: 1,000mg